kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 ## Create Secrets

-For the purpose of the installation, you require to have a set of service accounts and secret files created on Google Cloud Storage (GCS).
+For the purpose of the installation, you must have a set of service accounts and secret files created on Google Cloud Storage (GCS).

-> **NOTE:** For details, see the [prow-secrets-management.md](./prow-secrets-management.md) document that explains step by step how to create all required GCS resources.
+> **NOTE:** For details, see the [Prow Secrets Management](./prow-secrets-management.md) document that explains step by step how to create all required GCS resources.

 1. Create two buckets on GCS, one for storing Secrets and the second for storing logs.

 >**NOTE:** The bucket for storing logs is used in Prow by the Plank component.
 This reference is defined in the `config.yaml` file.

-2. Create the following service accounts, role bindings, and private keys, encrypt them using Key Management Service (KMS), and upload them to your Secret storage bucket:
+2. Create the following service accounts, role bindings, and private keys.
+Encrypt them using Key Management Service (KMS), and upload them to your Secret storage bucket:

 - **sa-gke-kyma-integration** with roles that allow the account to create Kubernetes clusters:
     - Kubernetes Engine Cluster Admin (`roles/container.clusterAdmin`)